The Maine Coon

-This web page is dedicated to the memory of our dear "Rajah" ... and "Tess"
+This web page is dedicated to the memory of our dear "Rajah" ... and Ch.
+"Tess" ROMC

-Welcome to Mariama, a select, respected cattery, located in a small rural town within The Greater City of Sudbury, a northern Ontario city which is the Nickel Mining Capital of the World.
+Welcome to Mariama ®, a small select hobby breeder of Maine Coons exclusively (CCA, CFA, TICA Registered Since 2006) (CKC Registered Since 1998 *Longtime Service Member * ), located in a small rural town within The Greater City of Sudbury, a northern Ontario city which is the Nickel Mining Capital of the World.
 With a geographic area of 3,627 square kilometres, The City of Greater Sudbury, is the largest municipality in Ontario based on land mass.
 The City of Greater Sudbury, home to 330 lakes, is locally known as the City of Lakes and contains more lakes than any other municipality in Canada.
-Sudbury is about a 4.5 hour drive or a 45 minute flight North of Toronto.
+Sudbury is about a 4 hour drive or a 45 minute flight North of Toronto.

 "Mariama" is an African name meaning "A Gift From God", a truly appropriate name for such treasures!
 Mariama offers healthy, well bred kittens in a variety of colours, striving to produce top quality, typey kittens with excellent health, wonderful temperaments, and longevity.
-To accomplish this goal we carefully select quality breeding stock with exceptional type, beautiful expression, soundness in structure and temperament.
-We have incorporated healthy breeding stock from various bloodlines and pedigrees with Champion to Supreme Grand Champions, Regional Winner, Imported, and Outcrossed Show Lines as well as New Foundation Bloodlines.
-This allows us to maintain an excellent quality, genetically diverse gene pool which is essential for health and longevity.
-To guide us in this endeavour, we follow the Maine Coon Breed Standard set out by the major purebred cat registering bodies.
-Mariama Cattery is triple Registered and our Pedigrees are triple Certified by TICA, CFA and CCA to ensure authenticity.
-Our Cattery is FeLV, FIV, Ringworm and Parasite Free.
+To accomplish this goal I carefully select quality breeding stock with exceptional type, beautiful expression, soundness in structure and temperament.
+I have incorporated healthy breeding stock from various bloodlines and pedigrees with Champion to Supreme Grand Champions, Regional Winner, Imported International Grand Champion, World Champion, and Outcrossed Show Lines as well as New Foundation Bloodlines.
+To guide me in this endeavour, I follow the Maine Coon Breed Standard set out by the major purebred cat registering bodies.
+Mariama Cattery is triple Registered and my Pedigrees are triple Certified by TICA, CFA and CCA to ensure authenticity.
+My cats are FeLV, FIV, FIP, Ringworm and Parasite Free.

-Kittens are individually handled daily from birth and are raised in a clean, bright, lively family environment and are use to dogs and children.
+Kittens are individually handled daily from birth and are raised in a clean, bright, comfortable home environment and are well socialized with young children and a dog.
 This ensures maximum socialization from the very beginning which is so important for healthy psychological and emotional development.
-Also, kittens will eventually be travelling into varying circumstances so we attempt to expose them to as many new sounds, smells and environments as possible so that the transition from our home to yours is an easy one.
+Also, kittens will eventually be travelling into varying circumstances so we attempt to expose them to as many new sounds, smells and environments as possible so that the transition from my home to yours is an easy one.

 We believe that the key to health and vitality is a high quality, nutritious diet.
-Therefore we feed our cats/kittens premium all natural foods.
-We offer written health guarantees (hereditary and congenital defects) and lifetime support.
+Therefore we feed our cats/kittens premium foods.
+We offer written health guarantees (genetic defects) and lifetime support.

 Our kittens have been placed in select homes across Canada.
-Many of our buyers come back for seconds and thirds which is a wonderful compliment to our breeding program :-).
+Many of the adopters come back for seconds and thirds which is a wonderful compliment to our breeding program :-).